VIDA-NYU/mmdx-wildlife/README.md

 HILTS is a web-based platform for interactive labeling, searching, and managing wildlife datasets.
 It combines a Svelte/TypeScript frontend with a Python backend and supports scalable deployment via Docker and Kubernetes.

+The system is described in
+"HILTS: Human-LLM Collaboration for Effective Data Labeling" To appear in Information Systems Journal, 2026.
 ---

 ## Environment Variables